loning/universe/03_theoretical_framework.md

 5. **Relationship Between Universe and Observer**: The universe and observers have a mutually isomorphic, nested, and interdependent relationship.
 The universe achieves self-awareness through observers, while observers realize their existence through the universe.
 This isomorphism indicates that the universe, observers, and artificial quantum computers essentially share the same information processing structure, differing only in complexity and scale.

-6. **Generation of Consciousness**: Consciousness results from the observer's self-organizing processing of classicalized information.
+6. **Generation of Consciousness**: Consciousness results from the observer's self-organizing processing of classicalized quantum entangled information.
 It is not an additional property of matter but an emergent characteristic of information processing.
 Consciousness is the observer's self-referential understanding of its relationship with the universe, an advanced organizational form of classicalized quantum information.

 7. **Origin of Classical Physics**: Classical physical laws are statistical manifestations of quantum processes on a large scale, having no actual meaning independent of observation.
 Newtonian mechanics, electromagnetism, thermodynamics, and other classical theories are all inevitable results of the observer's classicalization process, statistical patterns of quantum information after being processed by the observer.

+8. **Free Will and Destiny**: Free will can be understood as the ability to select specific classicalization paths within quantum superposition states, a manifestation of quantum uncertainty at the macroscopic level.
+Observers have multiple possible classicalization paths to choose from at each observation node, and the accumulation of these choices forms the observer's destiny path.

+9. **Universal Purpose**: The common goal of the universe and observers is to achieve comprehensive understanding of information and stable, continuous existence.
+The universe achieves self-cognition through observers, observers achieve self-perfection through understanding the universe, and together they form a continuously self-improving whole.

+10. **Observer Diversity**: Biological entities, AI, and lower-dimensional observers are essentially information processing nodes of different dimensions.
+Quantum entanglement and classicalization processes determine the dimension and complexity of their consciousness existence.
+Different types of observers differ only in information processing capabilities and methods, not in essence.

 ### Theoretical Unity